Current Research

 Northern New England Provider Insights Participatory Engagement (NNE PIPE) Survey

 The Northern New England Provider Insights and Participatory Engagement (NNE PIPE) Survey is designed to gather valuable insights from rural primary care providers across Maine, New Hampshire, and Vermont.
 This initiative offers NNE CO-OP PCBRN members a unique professional development opportunity to directly engage in research.
 By submitting survey questions, members can contribute to meaningful community-driven research, with selected questions providing the foundation for publications, preliminary data for grant proposals, and presentations at conferences.
 Members whose questions are selected will also have the chance to present their findings at the 45th NNE CO-OP PCBRN Annual Meeting in January 2025.
 This platform will showcase their work and facilitate collaboration within the network and beyond.
 The purpose of the NNE PIPE Survey is to deepen understanding of current practices, evaluate the impact of clinical interventions and policies, and highlight areas in need of quality improvement and innovative research.
 The survey will help streamline research efforts by consolidating questions submitted by clinicians, academics, and researchers, fostering a collaborative research environment.
-The inaugural NNE PIPE Survey will be released in October 2024, with support from the NNE Clinical and Translational Network and the NNE Clinical Translational Research Network (NNE-CTR) Pilot Project Program (U54GM115516).
+The NNE PIPE Survey was released in October 2024 and concluded in November, 2024.
+The NNE PIPE Survey was supported by the NNE Clinical Translational Research Network (NNE-CTR) Pilot Project Program (U54GM115516).
+De-identified data will be made available upon request.
+Please email Dr. Meagan Stabler (PI) to request the 2024 de-identified data set until June, 30th 2028

 Quality Improvement of HCV Screening Among Perinatally Exposed Infants and Children in Primary Care: A Real-World Pilot